rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 ## Boot process overview

-The exercises in this lab will begin from the booting up process all the way down to the logging in of the user.
+The exercises in this lab will begin from the booting-up process down to the logging in of the user.
 These steps will examine and try to customize parts of the boot-up processes.
 The high-level steps in the boot process are:

 *Summary Of Steps*

-1. The Hardware loads, reads and executes the boot sector
+1. The Hardware loads, reads and executes the boot sector.
 2. The bootloader is executed.
 This bootloader is GRUB on most Linux distros.
-3. kernel unpacks and is executed
+3. kernel unpacks and is executed.
 4. kernel initializes hardware.
-5. kernel mounts root file system
+5. kernel mounts root file system.
 6. kernel executes /usr/lib/systemd/systemd as PID 1.
-7. systemd starts the units needed and configured to run the defaulot boot target
+7. systemd starts the units needed and configured to run the default boot target.
 8. getty programs are spawned on each defined terminal.
 9. getty prompts for login.
 10. getty executes /bin/login to authentic user.
-11. login starts shell
+11. login starts shell.

-### systemd
+### `systemd`

 systemd is a system and service manager for Linux operating systems.

-### systemd units
+### `systemd` units

-systemd provides a dependency system between various entities called "units".
+`systemd` provides a dependency system between various entities called "units".
 Units encapsulate various objects that are needed for system boot-up and maintenance.
-Most units are configured in so called unit configuration files - which are plain text ini-style files.
+Most units are configured in so-called unit configuration files - plain text ini-style files.

-### Types of systemd units
+### Types of `systemd` units

-systemd has the following 11 unit types defined:
+`systemd` has the following 11 unit types defined:

 *Service units* start and control daemons and the processes they consist of.